"Exploring the Global Sustainable Innovation Landscape: The Top 100 Companies and Beyond" reveals the companies championing innovation to solve critical sustainability challenges

 NEW YORK, July 11, 2023 /PRNewswire/ -- LexisNexis® Legal & Professional, the leading provider of intelligent patent analytics, recognizes the businesses driving environmental and social progress in "Exploring the Global Sustainable Innovation Landscape: The Top 100 Companies and Beyond."
 This first-of-its-kind report ranks companies according to the potential of their patent portfolios to advance innovation toward the United Nations Sustainable Development Goals (SDGs).

-As 80 percent of technical information is published only in patents, the report leverages the LexisNexis® PatentSight® analytics platform to objectively map global patent data to targets and progress indicators for the SDGs, revealing which companies, regions, and industries contribute the most.
-Samsung, Johnson & Johnson, Toyota Motor, Qualcomm, and LG Chem are named the world's top corporate owners of patents that address the SDGs, while the United States leads among countries in the number of patent holders on the list, followed by Japan, China, and Germany.
+As 80 percent of technical information is published only in patents, the report leverages the LexisNexis® PatentSight® analytics platform to objectively map global patent data to targets and progress indicators for the SDGs.
+Samsung, Johnson & Johnson, Toyota Motor, Qualcomm, and LG Chem are named the world's top corporate owners of patents that address the SDGs, while the United States leads among countries in the number of patent holders, followed by Japan, China, and Germany.

 The rising trajectory and value of sustainable innovation

-The UN established the Sustainable Development Goals framework in 2015 with a 2030 deadline.
-2023 represents the halfway mark, but is the world halfway to achieving the Goals?
-While the UN provides clear timelines and numerical measures for meeting the SDGs, predicting forward-looking progress is challenging.
-By mapping SDG indicators to data on millions of patent families, LexisNexis has developed a new, transparent framework for evaluating the potential for innovation to accelerate sustainable impact.
+By mapping SDG indicators to patent data, LexisNexis has developed a new, transparent framework for evaluating the potential for innovation to accelerate sustainable impact.

-Among many insights, the report shows that companies are increasingly aligning their strategies with sustainable development, with 75 percent of the Top 100 stating the SDGs' relevance to their business objectives.
-However, the report also finds that sustainable innovation is concentrated among high performers, with the Top 100 claiming nearly a third of the absolute SDG-related strength contained in the entire LexisNexis® database of over 147 million patent documents.

 "With the release of Global Leaders in Sustainable Innovation report, LexisNexis introduces a new standard of excellence for responsible and sustainable business.
 Philips' high ranking in the report is a reflection of our commitment to the UN Sustainable Development Goal 3: Good Health and Well-being.
 As a responsible leader in health technology, we have defined a clear purpose that guides everything we do to improve people's health and well-being through meaningful innovation.
-People-centric and patient-centric innovation has always been in the core of the company.
-By objectively mapping patents to the SDGs and ranking SDG-related corporate patent portfolios by strength, the Global Leaders in Sustainable Innovation report identifies companies like ours that are building a healthier, prosperous, and more sustainable world," said Marnix van Ginneken, Chief ESG and Legal Officer at Royal Philips.
+By objectively mapping patents to the SDGs and ranking SDG-related corporate patent portfolios by strength, the Global Leaders in Sustainable Innovation report identifies companies like ours that are building a healthier, prosperous, and more sustainable world." said Marnix van Ginneken, Chief ESG and Legal Officer at Royal Philips.

 Frontrunners race toward a digital and decarbonized global economy

-The report features new insights into the innovation profile of the strongest performers, as well as the regional and market dynamics shaping sustainable intellectual property strategies.
+The report features new insights into the innovation profile of the strongest performers, as well as the regional and market dynamics.

 Leaders in sustainable innovation: